maximerenou/php-pi-chat/README.md

 #### Disclaimer

 This code is for educational purpose only.
-Using Pi outside heypi.com may violate Inflection AI terms.
+Using Pi outside pi.ai may violate Inflection AI terms.